 How does NIPT work?

-A negative result means that the chance of a chromosome problem is quite low.
-Almost all pregnancies that are unaffected by these chromosome problems will screen negatively.
+- A low probability result means that the chance of Down syndrome, Trisomy 18 or Trisomy 13 is low (less than 1/10,000 chance).
+Almost all pregnancies that are unaffected by these chromosome problems will receive a low probability result.

-A positive result means that the chance of a chromosome problem is increased.
-99% of pregnancies with Down syndrome and 98% of pregnancies with trisomy 18 will be flagged as a positive screen.
-A positive result does not mean that a pregnancy is actually affected.
+- A high risk result means that the chance of a chromosome problem is increased.
+Greater than 99% of pregnancies with Down syndrome, 97% of pregnancies with Trisomy 18 and 94% of pregnancies with Trisomy 13 will be flagged as high risk.
+A high risk result does not mean that a pregnancy is actually affected.
 Only definitive testing with CVS or amniocentesis can determine the true presence of a chromosome problem.

 What are the next steps after NIPT?

 NIPT is a very targeted screen.
 NIPT does not replace standard methods of screening including ultrasound evaluation at 18-20 weeks.
 PCRM also offers a First Trimester Screening Program that includes an ultrasound between 11 and 14 weeks gestation where full early fetal anatomy is reviewed (see here for more information).

 We know that prenatal screening options today can be quite confusing and overwhelming.
 Our genetic counsellors are available to answer your questions and to discuss the benefits and limitations of NIPT, First Trimester Screening and insured screening options to determine the best choice for you.

 Phone: 604-422-7276 or Toll Free: 1-866-481-7276